 The most damaging and widespread security attack faced by all organizations is a phishing attack.
-Phishing attacks are referred to as the fraudulent attempt to steal information by sending emails to the target that appear to be from genuine sources.
+Phishing attacks are referred to as fraudulent attempts to steal information by sending emails to the target that appear to be from genuine sources.
 The target is then lured into clicking the malicious link which leads to the installation of the malware.

 Types of Phishing Attacks

-Email Phishing: This is the most common type of phishing attack.
+This is the most common type of phishing attack.
 In this method, the hacker sends emails to random email addresses masquerading as a trusted entity.
-The emails lure the targets into entering the personal details.
+The emails lure the targets into entering their personal details.
 This is used mainly to steal user data like login credentials and credit card numbers.
 The hacker often registers a new domain that mimics a trusted entity and sends an email to thousands of people in massive campaigns.
 These emails contain malware, links or attachments that can capture sensitive information such as login credentials, credit card details, passwords, phone numbers, account numbers, etc. So, make sure to deploy email security and spam protection, along with antivirus software.

-Smishing: Smishing or SMS Phishing uses the same technique as that of Email phishing but with text messages.
+Smishing or SMS Phishing uses the same technique as that of Email phishing but with text messages.
 The cybercriminal sends a text message to the target’s phone number and leverages their trust to get the information.
-Most people who are particularly careful about the emails from unknown numbers do not care much about the text messages from unknown numbers.
+Most people who are particularly careful about emails from unknown numbers do not care much about the text messages from unknown numbers.
 This has paved the way for criminals to use advanced social engineering techniques to lure the target and get their information, preferably something like a password, social security number or credit card information.
 It can also trick the user into downloading malware into your mobile device, that spies the device and steals the stored information.
 So, always be alert of the text messages and links from an unknown source.

 Vishing: Vishing or Voice Phishing is the fraudulent usage of telephony to conduct phishing attacks.
 The attackers manipulate human emotions like greed, sympathy, fear, etc. to trick the victims into giving up their sensitive information.
 The cybercriminals first harvest telephone numbers from different sources and then they spoof the caller IDs and begin calling the targets.
 Most often, the caller pretends to be from the government, tax department, target’s bank, etc. and persuades people to give up their private information.
 Using convincing language, and threats at times these cybercriminals make the target feel as if they have no other option rather than giving up their sensitive information.